How it works (SPAs)

 - Paste the snippet below and deploy your Worker

-LOVABLEHTML_API_KEY. - Go to Worker Settings → Domains & Routes → add route
+LOVABLEHTML_API_KEYor run:wrangler secret put LOVABLEHTML_API_KEY - Go to your Worker → Settings → Domains & Routes → Add Route → enter

 How to Test